SunburstEnzo/Lumiere/README.md

 ## Future Plans
-* More than just the share sheet—major app improvements
 * Support for more than just posts (e.g. user profile browsing, stories)
 * Full iPad support
 * History